 Paris Keep Breathing

 I am watching in shock the atrocities that took place in Paris last evening.
 It takes courage to be able to step out your front door and live your life without fear, after experiencing such an attack.
 Post Traumatic Stress Disorder (PTSD) is a form of extreme stress that prevents people from being able to live their life in a normal manner.
-War veterans mostly experience it.
-Unfortunately we live in a world today where people are now suffering PTSD due to events such as these.
+War veterans have experienced it in the worst manner after returning from duty.
+Unfortunately we live in a world today where people are now suffering PTSD due to events such as these at the extremity, as well as from every day living situations.
 When 9/11 happened, groups were set up to help New Yorkers.
 They were taught simple breathing techniques to allow themselves to release fear and help their bodies recover from shock.
 The first part of us that shuts down when we are afraid is allowing our body to receive oxygen.

 The first thing you can do for yourself is to concentrating on your breathing and to ground yourself.
 Try this right now: